smurfix/nanobind/docs/api_extra.rst

 -------------------

 The following function can be used to expose ``std::vector<...>`` variants in Python.
-It is not part of the core nanobind API and require an additional include directive:
+It is not part of the core nanobind API and requires an additional include directive:

 .. code-block:: cpp

    #include <nanobind/stl/bind_vector.h>

-.. cpp:function:: template <typename Vector, typename...
+.. cpp:function:: template <typename Vector, rv_policy Policy = rv_policy::automatic_reference, typename...
 Args> class_<Vector> bind_vector(handle scope, const char * name, Args &&...args)

    Bind the STL vector-derived type `Vector` to the identifier `name` and place it in `scope` (e.g., a :cpp:class:`module_`).
 The variable argument